Full Sail University: Academics

 Full Sail's academic degree programs are primarily focused on audio, film and media production, video game design, animation and other studies related to the media and entertainment industries.
 Full Sail began offering coursework in creating augmented reality (AR) and virtual reality (VR) projects in 2016, housed in the campus's Fabrication Lab.

 Full Sail is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
-The college has been subject to criticism regarding limited transferability of credits.
+In 2007 and 2011, the college was subject to criticism regarding limited transferability of credits.

 Student outcomes

-According to the College Scorecard, Full Sail has a 39 percent graduation rate.
-Median salary after attending ranges from $22,000 (BS in audio-visual communications technology) to $55,000 (BS in computer programming).
-Two years after entering repayment, the status of former students was 30% not making progress, 26% forbearance, 12% defaulted, 11% making progress, 9% deferment, 8% delinquent, 2% paid in full, 1% discharged.
+According to the College Scorecard, as of July 2024, Full Sail has a 47% graduation rate.
+Academic year prices for full-time, first-time undergrad students in the 2023–2024 period was $26,947.

 Awards and rankings

 In 1989, 1990, and 1991, the Full Sail Center for the Recording Arts won Mix magazine's outstanding institutional achievement award for recording schools.

 In 2005, Rolling Stone called Full Sail "one of the five best music programs in the country".

 The college was named FAPSC School/College of the Year (an award for which only career colleges in Florida were eligible) by the Florida Association of Postsecondary Schools and Colleges (FAPSC) in 2008, 2011, and 2014.
 Full Sail was recognized for its 21st-century best practices in distance learning by the United States Distance Learning Association (USDLA) in 2011, and was the recipient of New Media Consortium Center for Excellence Award in 2011 and 2015.

-Full Sail's Game Design Master's degree has been ranked in The Princeton Review's Top 25 Graduate Program for Video Game Design since 2014.
+Full Sail's Game Design master's degree has been ranked in The Princeton Review's Top 25 Graduate Program for Video Game Design since 2014.
 Full Sail also ranked in the top 50 in The Princeton Review's list of undergraduate programs for game design in 2021.
 TheWrap ranked Full Sail last place in their 2016, 2017, 2018, 2019 and 2020 lists of the "Top 50 Film Schools".
 In 2018, College Magazine ranked Full Sail number five in their list of the top 10 colleges for video game design.
 In January 2020, Animation Career Review ranked Full Sail University number 19 in their list of Top 50 Animation Schools in the US.